 Positive consequences of the symbolism of days such as World Mental Health day is the reason why I support them and find it relevant.

 2. The theme for this year’s World Mental Health Day is ‘Dignity in mental health’.
 In India, how can we achieve this?

 The theme ‘Dignity in mental health’ is very relevant in the Indian context where stigma regarding mental health is immensely persistent.
 I believe stigma and dignity are inversely proportional.
 ‘Dignity’ that translates to respecting and recognizing one’s worthiness cannot be achieved where ‘stigma’ prevails.
 So, eradicating stigma on mental illness among people should be the first step.
 Some of the practical steps to decrease stigma regarding mental illness that I suggest are as follows:

 » Sensitizing and encouraging empathetic interaction of public in general with those people who they know are experiencing issues with mental health whenever feasible.
-A strategic public campaigning regarding this is the need of the hour.
+Strategic public campaigning regarding this is the need of the hour.

 » Encouraging popular media to be well informed and sensitive in their depiction of mental illness.

-» Bringing policy level changes for humane treatment of the mentally ill based on human rights perspective.
+» Bringing policy-level changes for the humane treatment of the mentally ill based on the human rights perspective.

 4. What role does education play in creating the requisite awareness among the masses to respect the rights of a person with mental health issues?

 Educational activities promoting awareness on the topic of respecting the rights of a person with mental health issues is fundamental but may not be sufficient in order to bring about an attitudinal change among the masses.
 It must be noted that ‘awareness’ is fundamentally a cognitive activity.
 In order to bring about changes in the attitude of people on the matter of ‘Dignity in mental health’, we must bring about both cognitive and emotional change of perspective.
 I think it can only happen when one is taught the skill of empathy.